MadhuraBharadwaj-MSFT/MigrationGetStarted-Terraform/README.md

 # Flex Consumption plan - Terraform sample | Azure Functions

 This Terraform sample deploys deploys a function app and other required resources in a Flex Consumption plan.
-When used in an Terraform-based deployment, this Terraform file is used to creates these Azure components:
+When used in an Terraform-based deployment, this Terraform file is used to create these Azure components:

 | Component | Description |
 | ---- | ---- |